ysodiqakanni/trustank-api/README.md

 $ docker push ysodiqakanni/trustankbizapi:1.0.0

 ### Now that the image is in your dockerhub, you can now run the project using kubernetes
 From the root folder, run `kubectl apply -f kubernetes/api.deployment.yml`

+To stop the project, run `kubectl delete -f kubernetes/api.deployment.yml`